rayamberg/AutoPATT/README.md

 # AutoPATT
-Script to automate the Phonological Assessment and Treatment Target (PATT) selection process.
+Phon script to automate the Phonological Assessment and Treatment Target (PATT) selection process.